 Summer intensive “How To Research Corruption?
 Analytics That Affects The Anti-Corruption Policy” 2018

-The curriculum is based on practical cases and concentrated theory needed to complete practical tasks during an education.
-After learning the theory and interdisciplinary methods of studying corruption, participants will try to implement gained knowledge by analyzing of the scientific literature and preparing of an effective analytical text in the field of anti-corruption policy.
+The curriculum was based on practical cases and concentrated theory needed to complete practical tasks during the education.
+After learning the theory and interdisciplinary methods of studying corruption, participants implemented gained knowledge by analyzing of the scientific literature and preparing of an effective analytical text in the field of anti-corruption policy.

-This intensive encourages participants to discuss and develop their own topics of analytical articles, policy papers, essays, research, master’s and doctoral studies.
+This intensive encouraged participants to discuss and develop their own topics of analytical articles, policy papers, essays, research, master’s and doctoral studies.

 Lecture of Professor Alina Mundjiu-Pippidi: Anti-Corruption Without Manipulation And Populism, 04/03/2018

 On 3th of April 2018, an open lecture-discussion of the head of the European Research Centre For Anti-Corruption and State-Building at Hertie School of Management (Berlin) Alina Mundjiu-Pippidi took place in Kyiv.
 Professor Pippidi suggested moving away from an anti-corruption reform in the “betrayal” / “victory” format, but to think about what indicators of the effectiveness of reforms are and how to talk about them in order to avoid manipulation and populism.

 The event also featured a presentation by Alina Mundjiu-Pippidi’s book “Transitions to Good Governance: Creating the Virtuous Circles of Anticorruption”.